Configuring the production server

 Push your app.

 Cloud Foundry uses the default standard Ruby web server library WEBrick for Ruby and Ruby on Rails apps.
-However, Cloud Foundry can support a more robust production web server, such as Phusion Passenger, Puma, Thin, or Unicorn.
+However, Cloud Foundry can support a more robust production web server, for example, Phusion Passenger, Puma, Thin, or Unicorn.

-To instruct Cloud Foundry to use a web server other than WEBrick, perform the following steps:
+To instruct Cloud Foundry to use a web server other than WEBrick, use the following steps:

 Add the gem for the web server to your Gemfile.